ishswar/pydantic-ai-weather-agent/README.md

 ## GUI Interface

 Below image shows the GUI interface of the chatbot .
-How and what part of Agents contribute to Weather information and how data is retried from backend
+How and what part of Agents contribute to Weather information and how data is retrieve from backend

 ![Agents_intro](pydantic_ai/static/agents_gui_intro.png)

 ## Demo